mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 3. Under **Inputs**, check all the Platforms and Feeds whose data you want to use to define the audience.
 4. Click the **Create** button.
 The screen refreshes with the new Audience added to the list of audiences and the **Audience Details** screen shown.
 If you are ready to define the audience, continue in the next section.
 Otherwise, click **Save as Draft**.

 This screen shows a single Workspace Audience.
-Clicking the **Multiple Workspace Audience** selection from the left-side, shows a dialog asking if you would like to switch to the **Multiple Audience Workspace** screen.
+Clicking the **Multiple Workspace Audience** selection from the main navigation shows a dialog asking if you would like to switch to the **Multiple Audience Workspace** screen.

 ## Audience Criteria